Nutrition and dental health and decay

 2 Details at Dentinal fluid transport - revolutionary theory of natural caries resistance and cariogenesis: Research by Drs.
 Steinman & Leonora posits the precedence of host resistance over bacteria as primary cause of tooth decay.

-Also compare the partially similar but also conflicting rich additional data presented in the must-read Book extract: Dr. Herbert Shelton on the real reasons for tooth decay [caries].
+Also compare the partially similar but also conflicting rich additional data presented in the must-read Dr. Herbert Shelton on the true causes of tooth decay.

 3 For the reasons compare for instance Animal Experimentation Unscientific.